 If the result of an investigation changes the classification of an Autorun to malicious, a new infection report will be created for every host that has the malicious Autorun.
 Once the infection report is completed, it will be delivered as an incident report through your configured integrations (see Managing Huntress Integrations).

 Where will I see Investigations for My Organization?

-You can see the current number of resolved investigations for your organization on the Organization Dashboard.
-You will also see the number of investigations started and resolved in the weekly and monthly summary emails.
+You can see the current number of active and resolved investigations for your organization on the Organization Dashboard.
+You will also see the total number of all time investigations on the Dashboard.